NASCAR Cup Series at Circuit of the Americas: History

 Although the shortened, 2.400 mi layout was considered, NASCAR announced on December 11 that the weekend's races would utilize the full, 3.426 mi course.
 To accommodate stock cars, safety changes to the track included placing tire barriers, extending the pit wall, adding caution lights, and installing curbs and rumble strips.

 On February 25, 2021, Speedway Motorsports announced EchoPark Automotive would assume naming rights for the race, branding it the EchoPark Texas Grand Prix.

 Chase Elliott won the inaugural EchoPark Texas Grand Prix.
 The race was shortened to 54 laps due to heavy rain.
 This would give Hendrick Motorsports their 268th win tying Petty Enterprises and Chevrolet their 800th victory in NASCAR.

 On November 20, 2024, it was announced that both the Cup and Xfinity Series races would move to the 2.400 mi layout starting in 2025.

+On January 8, 2026, DuraMAX was announced of the title sponsor for the race.